-"This project was supported by Award No. 2017-MU-BX-0187 awarded by the Bureau of Justice Assistance, Office of Justice programs.
-The opinions, findings, and conclusions or recommendations expressed in this publication/program/exhibition are those of the authors and do not necessarily reflect the views of the Department of Justice."
+"This project was supported by Award No. 2018-MU-BX-0292 awarded by the Bureau of Justice Assistance, Office of Justice programs.
+The opinions, findings, and conclusions or recommendations expressed in this publication/program/exhibition are those of the authors and do not necessarily reflect the views of the Department of Justice or grant-making component."